arjunr2/WALI/README.md

 Since changes are yet to be made to `clang/wasm-ld` for the wali toolchain, we are using supported enabled in `wasi-threads` target.
 This will change once a `wasm32-linux` target is added for WALI.

+For indepedent compilation and linking, refer to [compile-wali.sh](tests/compile-wali.sh) in the test suite compilation toolchai

 ## Resources
 [Syscall Information Table](https://docs.google.com/spreadsheets/d/1__2NqMqGLHdjFFYonkF49IkGgfv62TJCpZuXqhXwnlc/edit?usp=sharing)